Generalized Anxiety Disorder: Criteria, Causes, And Mental Health Treatment Options

 Are you experiencing symptoms of generalized anxiety disorder?

 Living with generalized anxiety disorder can be challenging, but you are not alone.
-Reach out for a licensed therapist's professional support and guidance and gain an additional resource as you build a repertoire of practical coping skills to manage your anxiety symptoms and stress reactions.
+Reach out for a licensed therapist for professional support and guidance and gain additional resources as you build a repertoire of practical coping skills to manage your anxiety symptoms and stress reactions.

 How therapy can help you manage GAD symptoms